Red Sox flex muscles, power past Rays 14-6 to even ALDS 1-1

 Kiké Hernandez had five of Boston’s 20 hits, including a homer and three doubles, becoming Boston’s first player with four extra-base hits in a postseason game.

-Xander Bogaerts, Alex Verdugo and Rafael Devers also connected for the Red Sox, who rallied for a blowout win after ace Chris Sale allowed a first-inning grand slam to Jordan Luplow and was pulled following just three outs.
+Xander Bogaerts, Alex Verdugo and Rafael Devers also connected for the Red Sox, who stunned Tampa Bay after ace Chris Sale allowed a first-inning slam to Jordan Luplow and was pulled following just three outs.

+“Obviously, we had to make adjustments, and Tanner came in and did an outstanding job,” Boston manager Alex Cora said.
+“But offensively, it was like: `Hey, don’t panic.’
+We put up two (runs) in the first, and we still got eight innings.
+They did an amazing job the whole night.”

 Hernández’s leadoff homer in the fifth off Collin McHugh tied it before Martinez went deep against Matt Wisler (0-1) four batters later.